Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 After observing a group or organization in motion, the Solar may easily pick out who would be receptive to a specified social activity, such as socializing, intimidation, or bribery.

+### Discretionary Gesture

+**Type:** Reflexive
+**Cost:** 1m

+A chain is only as strong as its weakest link—a fact known by any in the socialite circles.
+Through subtle (and not-so subtle) means, the Exalt can disrupt influence against of one of their compatriots, using their own Guile in place of their Ally’s.

 ### Effective Counterargument